In honor of National Scotch Day on July 27, mix up this drink that proves Scotch whiskey isn’t just for sipping neat.

-The whiskey cocktail is the point of origin for modern drinks.
-Its formula—spirit, sugar, water, and bitters—is a cocktail’s skeleton, the bones on which to hang some pretty shapely variations.
-The Nuevo Viejo, from Prizefighter—a bar in California that’s kind of my neighborhood bar in spirit, though I live a couple of miles away—combines the peaty musculature of Scotch with the supple sweetness of Grade B maple syrup.
+The Nuevo Viejo, from Prizefighter, one of my favorite bars in California, combines the peaty musculature of Scotch with the supple sweetness of Grade B maple syrup.
 It’s windblown and easygoing, exactly the qualities I like in a whiskey cocktail.
 Cheers.

 Prizefighter’s Nuevo Viejo Cocktail